AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.3-release-activity/23-3-look-and-feel-updates.md

 * there is now a loading indicator when the page uploads;
 * the Copy icon is persistent and accompanied by text and it becomes disabled when no requests are selected.

 For more information, see [Copy and submit requests](/help/quicksilver/manage-work/requests/create-requests/copy-and-submit-requests.md).
+The documentation will be updated after the feature releases.

-## Updated design when submitting a new request
+## Updated design when adding a new issue to a project

 >[!NOTE]
 >
 >Planned Preview release: July 5, 2023; Planned Production release: with the 23.3 release

-We have updated the New request box which displays when submitting a new request.
-Now, the interface matches the New issue box which displays when adding a new issue to a project.
+We have updated the New Issue box which displays when submitting a new issue to a project.
+Now, the interface matches the New request box which displays when submitting a new request to a request queue.

-For more information, see [Create and submit Adobe Workfront requests](/help/quicksilver/manage-work/requests/create-requests/create-submit-requests.md).
+For more information, see [Create issues](../../../manage-work/issues/manage-issues/create-issues.md).
+The documentation will be updated after the feature releases.

 ## Updated Billing Rates list